ansible/community-docs/contribution_to_project.rst

 Examples:

 - If you write a guide which significantly reduces a threshold of the first patch, it can lead to increase of a number of code contributors, which is definitely a contribution to the community.
-- `Active participation in IRC / mailing lists / other discussions <https://docs.ansible.com/ansible/devel/community/communication.html>`_.
+- Active participation in `Matrix/Libera.Chat IRC <https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat>`_, mailing lists, or other discussions.
+See the `Communication guide <https://docs.ansible.com/ansible/devel/community/communication.html>`_ for details.
 - Leading a blog or a website dedicated to the project.
+- Discussing and voting on the `Community Topics <https://github.com/ansible-community/community-topics/>`_.
-- `Proposing and discussing ideas in the community meetings <https://github.com/ansible-community/community-topics/>`_, voting on proposals.
+- Taking part in the Community Working Group meetings (see the `schedule <https://github.com/ansible/community/blob/main/meetings/README.md#wednesdays>`_).

 .. _Other-kinds-of-contributions: